Binju-16/gen_ai_course/roadmap.md

 ---

 ## 6. Recommended Tech Stack
-### Simplest Path (Recommended):
-- **Frontend:** React + Vite (or vanilla JS + Tailwind)
-- **Backend:** Node.js + Express (lightweight, easy to deploy)
-- **LLM:** OpenAI API (GPT-4o mini for cost efficiency)
-- **Deployment:** Vercel (both frontend and backend Node.js)
+### Chosen Stack (Free, Python, Beginner-Friendly):\n- **Frontend:** Streamlit (UI + web app all-in-one)
+- **Backend:** Python with Streamlit (no separate backend needed)
+- **LLM:** HuggingFace Transformers + Mistral 7B (free, open-source, no API key)
+- **Deployment:** Streamlit Cloud (free tier)
 - **Version Control:** GitHub
-- **Environment:** Windows/WSL2 + Git + VS Code
+- **Environment:** Windows/WSL2 + Git + VS Code + Python 3.9+

-### Alternative (If you prefer Python):
-- **Frontend:** Streamlit (easiest for quick prototypes)
+**Why this stack:**
+- ✓ 100% free (no OpenAI costs)
-- **Backend:** FastAPI or Flask
+- ✓ Python only—no JavaScript, Node.js, or DevOps
+- ✓ Streamlit handles UI, routing, and deployment
+- ✓ Models cached on first run, then instant
-- **Deployment:** Streamlit Cloud (free) or Render.com
+- ✓ One-click deploy to Streamlit Cloud
-- **LLM:** OpenAI API

-**Recommendation:** Go with **Streamlit** for MVP—faster to build, easier to iterate, one-click deployment to Streamlit Cloud.
+- ✓ Perfect for 1-week MVP timeline

 ---

 ## 7. Hosting/Deployment Plan
-### Option A: Streamlit Cloud (Easiest)
+### Streamlit Cloud (Only Option Needed)
-1. Create `app.py` with Streamlit UI
+1. Create `app.py` with Streamlit code
 2. Push to GitHub
-3. Link repo to Streamlit Cloud
+3. Go to Streamlit Cloud, link your GitHub repo
-4. Public URL instant ✓
+4. Public URL auto-deployed in ~2 minutes ✓
-5. Re-deploys on every git push
+5. Auto-re-deploys on every git push

-### Option B: Vercel (Frontend + Node.js Backend)
-1. Frontend: React app on Vercel
-2. Backend: Node.js API on Vercel serverless functions
-3. Connect via API calls
-4. More control, slightly more setup

-**For this MVP, recommend Option A (Streamlit).** You'll have a deployed working demo in 1-2 hours.
+**That's it.** No Docker, no environment setup, no DevOps.
+Streamlit Cloud runs Python + loads HuggingFace models for free.

+**Model Caching:**
+- First deployment: 2-3 mins (downloads Mistral 7B ~4GB)
+- Subsequent runs: <1 second (cached)
+- Only runs at deploy time, not per-request

 ---

 ## 8. System Prompt Design
 The system prompt is where "policy parsing magic" happens.
-Structure it like this:
+For Mistral 7B (smaller model), be **extra explicit** and use simpler language:

 ```
-You are an expert educational data analyst assistant.
+You are a charter school data analyst assistant.
-Your job is to interpret charter school policy and funding rule changes.
+Your job: Parse school policy changes and explain them clearly.

-When given a policy or rule update, you MUST:
+When given a policy update:
-1. Identify what changed (old rule vs. new rule)
+1. Say what changed
-2. Extract affected data elements (grade levels, student demographics, funding metrics)
-3. Describe the business logic impact (which dashboards/reports are affected)
+2. List affected grade levels (K, 1-2, 3-5, 6-8, 9-12)
+3. List affected metrics (proficiency, attendance, funding, graduation)
+4. Explain the impact in simple terms
-4. Suggest SQL or pseudocode changes
+5. Suggest how to update a SQL query or dashboard
-5. Flag any ambiguities that need human clarification
+6. Flag any confusing parts

-Format output as structured JSON with these fields:
+Output format (MUST be valid JSON):
 {
-  "rule_name": "...",
-  "affected_grade_levels": [...],
-  "affected_metrics": [...],
-  "business_logic_summary": "...",
-  "suggested_sql_pseudocode": "...",
-  "ambiguities_needing_clarification": [...],
-  "confidence_score": 0-1,
-  "human_review_required": true/false
+  "rule_summary": "Short description of what changed",
+  "grade_levels": [list of affected grades],
+  "metrics": [list of affected data columns],
+  "impact_explanation": "Explain in 1-2 sentences",
+  "suggested_update": "SQL or pseudocode idea",
+  "ambiguities": [list of unclear parts],
+  "confidence": "high/medium/low"
 }

-ALWAYS include a warning: "This is AI-generated guidance.
-A human data analyst MUST review and validate before deploying."
+WARNING: This is AI-generated guidance.
+A human MUST review before using.
 ```

+**Note:** Mistral 7B is smaller than GPT-4, so:
+- Simpler prompts work better
+- Examples are more important
+- Longer outputs are slower (but free!)

 ---